-We will present two related types of time centralities on $\mathfrak{N}{BB}(N, f, t_i, \tau, j)$ (see 7.2.1).
-Both relies on cover time 3.3 3.4 as our diffusion measure as discussed in Subsection 3.2 and both depends on how time instants correspond to cycles (see function c(x) in 7.1 and 7.2).
+We will present two related types of time centralities on $\mathfrak{N}{BB}(N,f,t_i,\tau,j)$ (see 7.2.1).
+Both relies on the chosen diffusion measure as discussed in Subsection 3.2 and both depends on how time instants correspond to cycles (see function c(x) in Definitions 7.1 and 7.2).
 First, we define the central time to trigger expected emergent open-endedness in 7.1.
 Second, we define the central time to trigger maximum expected emergent algorithmic complexity in 7.2.
-One can think of these time centralities as the minimum value t for which the function $f(N, t, \tau)$ minimizes the number of cycles, that depends on $t + f(N, t, \tau)$, in order to generate increasing expected emergent algorithmic complexity of a node when N tends to ∞ , given a fraction τ of the nodes/programs as a diffusion "yardstick".
+One can think of these time centralities as the minimum value t for which the function $f(N,t,\tau)$ minimizes the number of cycles, that depends on $t+f(N,t,\tau)$ , in order to generate increasing expected emergent algorithmic complexity of a node when N tends to $\infty$ , given a fraction $\tau$ of the nodes/programs as a diffusion "yardstick".